 For further information please see our Parks, Green Spaces and Play Areas Section.

 Liverpool Road, which runs through Irlam and Cadishead is home to nearly 200 shops and businesses, with many smaller niche services thriving in the area.
 The locality is also home to a 24 hour Tesco Superstore and Lidl.

 Various out of town shopping centres are close at hand, such as the Trafford Centre, although there is a determined and popular effort for residents to support and buy from their local suppliers within Irlam and Cadishead.

 For the little ones, there are a variety of early years’ childcare and nursery education facilities available in Irlam and Cadishead.

-There are eight schools across the area providing primary education for all.
+There are nine schools across the area providing primary education for all.
 These schools have benefitted from substantial investment and provide up to date facilities to aid children’s learning experiences.